How to get the best out of your bridal preps. This is a post for all you Scottish brides out there or those eloping to Scotland.

 On top of all these handy tips here are a few more that we have picked up over the years.

 - Assign a bridesmaid to keep things as tidy as possible over the course of the morning.
-It is really easy to build up and build up clutter as the morning progresses.
 Sometimes it can get pretty messy if there are a lot of people in one space with a lot of stuff.

 - Have a chat with your bridesmaids about being on it for the day.
 A few in your group will be renown for being late and needing to do a few more touch-ups than actually needed making you all late.
 More often than not it is a bridesmaid who makes the bride late and this has a knock on effect for the rest of the day.
 Please bear in mind that it is the photo time that always takes a hit.
 Being super late means less time for photos and spending time with your guests.

 - Having your hair and make-up done is where your timings can hit its first snag, setting off a domino effect of tardiness for the rest of the day.
 Even if you’re a brush-my-hair-and-out-the-door kind of girl, don’t underestimate how long bridal beauty can take.
 Allow up to one hour and 45 minutes for your makeover.
 A long-lasting look requires thorough application and blending, which takes time.

 - Make sure you allow all hair and make-up to be done at least 45 minutes before you need to leave, just in case things run over.
 So, if you need to leave at 12.30 for a 1pm ceremony, make sure you’re done at 11.45am.